BryanHerrera19/Portfolio-CustomerCalendar/README.md

 # Authors
-Team Magneto consists of Bryan Herrera, Marissa Morones, Andrei Pelera, and Kevin Lin
+Team Magneton consists of Bryan Herrera, Marissa Morones, Andrei Pelera, and Kevin Lin

 ## Our Product
 - We are creating a time manangment and study tool calendar that helps students with procrastination